 The resulting pedal is a lot like all the other boutique Ross/Dyna types.
 In fact, it sounds every bit as good as the Keeley, Analogman, and Retro-Sonic.
 As with the majority of this circuit type, it loses some low end.
 It doesn't lose the highs, but they are attenuated a bit, above 10 KHz.
 The noise level is exactly the same with this pedal as with all the similar ones.

-Price in USD: new $99, used price depends on how well it was assembled and painted, but it should be less than $65.
+Price in USD: new $99 for the kit; the used price depends on how well it was assembled and painted, and whether you think it lost value for being used, or gained value for being built already.